• Skip to main content

 Instructions

-• In a large bowl with a hand mixer or in a stand mixer, beat together your butter and brown sugar until smooth.
-Add in your egg, egg yolk, maple syrup, and vanilla and beat on high for 2 minutes.
+• In a large mixing bowl with a hand mixer, or in a stand mixer fitted with the paddle attachment, beat butter and brown sugar on medium speed until smooth.
+Add in egg, egg yolk, maple syrup, and vanilla and beat for another 2 minutes.

 Nutrition